usedbytes/picowota/README.md

 valid app code uploaded yet, or your app called `picowota_reboot(true);`), you can upload an app `.elf` file which was built by `picowota_build_standalone()`:

+If using the AP mode, the Pico's IP address will be (at the time of writing) 192.168.4.1/24, and the connected device's something in the same subnet.
+Otherwise it depends on your network settings.

 (Assuming your Pico's IP address is 192.168.1.123):
 ```
 serial-flash tcp:192.168.1.123:4242 my_executable_name.elf